Tenekua/Global-Immunization-Tableau/README.md

 Supporting notes and documentation

-🚀 How This Portfolio Can Be Used
+🚀 How to Use This Portfolio

-This portfolio is intended for:

-Healthcare analytics roles

-Biomedical data science roles

-Clinical research analytics

-Pharmacovigilance and safety analytics

-Public health data analysis
+Recruiters and collaborators can explore each project folder above to view detailed documentation and live Tableau dashboards.